DivyaRaut0904/Spotify_SQL/README (2).md

 ### Advanced Level
 1. Find the top 3 most-viewed tracks for each artist using window functions.
+'''--each artist and total views for each trach --track with highest view for each artist (we need top 3) --dense rank
+--cte and filter rank <=3

+with ranking_artist
+as
+(select artist,
+       track,
+	   sum(views) as total_views,
+	   DENSE_RANK() over (partition by artist order by sum(views) desc)as rank from spotify group by 1,2 order by 1,3 desc
+)
+Select * from ranking_artist
+where rank <=3;
+'''
 2. Write a query to find tracks where the liveness score is above the average.
 3. **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**
 ```sql